-The Green Frog (Lithobate clamitans) has more solid colors than any other true frog in Oklahoma.
+The Green Frog has more solid colors than any other true frog in Oklahoma.
 They are a partial dorsal ridge down the side of their body.

-Pickeral Frog, Lithobates palustris and the Southern Leopard Frog, Lithobates palustris, look very much a like.
+Pickeral Frog and the Southern Leopard Frog look very much a like.
 The Pickeral Frog has more square shaped spots on its back while the Southern Leopard frog has more circular ones.

-The Crawfish Frog, Lithobates areolatus, gets its name from living in crawfish holes.
-Its has skin fold on the side and a small typanum.
+The Crawfish Frog gets its name from living in crawfish holes.
+Its has skin fold on the side and a small tympanum.

 These two frogs are identical besides their calls and chromosome numbers.
 These tree frogs are also larger than the ones below.
 Also note that Gray Tree Frogs are not always gray and can be green.

 The Spring Peeper is a notoriously loud frog and one of the first signs of spring.
 It has a noticeable X marking on its back.

 The Boreal Chorus Frog has three lines that run down its back and are rarely broken up but if they are, its usually only the middle stripe.

 Cajun Chorus Frog has three stripes that run down its back that are often broken up and can appear as spots.